DMVis/DMVis/documentation/components/dynamicaxis.md

 - Type: `string[]`
 - Default: `[]`

 The order that the axes should be drawn in.
 The array should contain strings identical to column names in the dataset.
-Defaults to `[]`, which draws axes in the order that they appear in the dataset.
+This defaults to `[]`, which draws axes in the order that they appear in the dataset.

 ## alignment